Research I POV I UX / UI Design

 Tools

-- Users lack knowledge about healthy nutrition and how to make long-term dietary changes.
+• Users lack knowledge about healthy nutrition and struggle to make sustainable, long-term dietary changes.

-- Users struggle to find recipes that match their preferences and needs.
+• Users find it difficult to discover recipes that match their individual preferences and dietary needs.

-- Users find it challenging to incorporate more physical activity into their daily lives.
+• Users face challenges when trying to incorporate regular physical activity into their daily routines.

 Problem Statement

-Busy professionals need a solution to improve their diet, incorporate more physical activity into their daily routine, and manage (medical) appointments because they seek a more holistic lifestyle and easier health management through a comprehensive, educational, and motivational app.
+Busy professionals need a solution that helps them improve their diet, integrate more physical activity into their daily routine, and manage both personal and medical appointments — driven by a desire for a more holistic lifestyle and simplified health management through a comprehensive, educational, and motivational app.

 Solution Approach

-An app combining nutrition, fitness, and time management.
-Users enter their data to receive personalized workouts, meal suggestions, and time slots for exercise, guiding them toward a holistic lifestyle.
+An app that brings together nutrition, fitness, and time management in one place.
+Users enter their personal data to receive tailored workout plans, meal suggestions, and scheduled time slots for exercise — guiding them step by step toward a more balanced and holistic lifestyle.

 Target audience

-This app targets people between the ages of 25 and 40.
-Younger individuals may not prioritize health as much, while older adults might require different programs tailored to their exercise and nutrition needs.
+This app is designed for adults between the ages of 25 and 40.
+Younger users tend to place less emphasis on health management, while older adults may require more specialized programs adapted to their specific fitness levels and nutritional needs.

 Research